krumbunny/glazemixup.com/src/manual/background/chemistry.md

 In a nutshell, for a given glaze, Mixup goes through the ingredients, tallies up what kind oxides are present, and gives you the summary analysis.

-The main thing is to learn what role each oxide plays.
+The main thing is to learn what [role each oxide plays](/manual/background/oxides).
-You could even give them personalities, as in
-Boring Silica, Stodgy Alumina, Exuberant Soda, Dependable Calcia and so forth.
+Some oxides like silica and alumina are always present, familiar parts of any glaze.
+There's always some flux oxides, but which ones and how much vary between glazes.
+Other oxides are optional and give a glaze its color and character.

 Glaze chemistry is an established field, with books written and college courses developed.